Science News Roundup: the cause of Beethoven's deafness, genetics of skin color, and the new arguments of the anti-evolutionists

 There are documented cases of deafness resulting from lead poisoning, they added, but this has been uncommon.
 So it remains unclear if the poisoning also caused Beethoven’s deafness.

-If man is an animal, but man is also made in the image of God, what does that make God?
+If man is an animal, but man is also made in the image of God, what does that make God?and

 • Finally, the journal Nature has compared 50 science entries in Encyclopaedia Britannica to those in the community written Wikipedia.
 They found that they are of comparable accuracy (3 errors per article in the Britannica, 4 errors per article in Wikipedia).
 The advantage of Wikipedia, however, is that errors can be easily corrected when they are spotted.
 Are you an expert in any topic?
 Do your part to edit.